 Remove the wedges to a parchment lined baking sheet and brush the tops with some cream.
 Bake.
 Allow to cool completely, then mix up the glaze and spoon or brush onto the cooled scones.

 I cut my scones into wedges, as I find it the most efficient way to make scones (no waste :).
-If you’d like, you could also use a small round biscuit cutter, to cut into rounds.
+If you’d like, you could also roll or press out the dough and use a small round biscuit cutter, to cut them into rounds.

 My best scone making tips …